A. Introduction

 3. Recruitment and selection

-Selection: the process of picking or choosing the right candidate, who is most suitable for a vacant job position in an organization.
+Selection is the process of picking or choosing the right candidate, who is most suitable for a vacant job position in an organisation.

 3.1.
 Recruitment